Yann39/self-hosted/README.md

 **WireGuard** is a free and open-source modern VPN that utilizes state-of-the-art cryptography to securely encapsulates IP packets over UDP, in order to lower the environment attack surface.

+chmod 600 /etc/wireguard/wg0.conf

+Else in the logs you will se a log :
+Warning: `/config/wg_confs/wg0.conf' is world accessible

+This means that the configuration file permissions are too broad as there’s a private key in there, it is better to restrict it.

 ## Pi-hole

 **Pi-hole** is a network-level ad blocking and internet tracker blocking application.